StudioSpindle/semi-website/_documentation/contributor-guide/current/custom-db/parsing-cross-refs.md

    reference pointer (in the form of a `*models.SingleRef` containing a `Beacon` string) is replaced with the resolved reference content (in the form of a `search.LocalRef`).
-If the result again contains such reference pointers to another object, this is resolved in the same fashion - recursively until everything that the user requested is resolved.
+If the result again contains such reference pointers to other objects, these are resolved in the same fashion - recursively until everything that the user requested is resolved.

 ## Relevant Code